stardog-union/stardog-blog/content/posts/2017-vsc-plugin.md

 heroShot = "https://blog.stardog.com/img/vsc1.jpg"
 +++

-I want working with Stardog to be easy and fun, no matter what your tool chain looks like.
-So I'm building extensions in Visual Studio Code and I'm kinda lovin' it. <!--more-->
+Working with Stardog should be easy and fun, no matter what your tool chain looks like.
+So I'm building extensions in Visual Studio Code for Stardog, and I'm kinda lovin' it. <!--more-->

 ## Introduction